tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 `predefined_extensions` and `expected_extensions` MUST be in strictly ascending order by `ExtensionType`, and a single `ExtensionType` MUST NOT appear in both lists.
 If the `version`, `dh_group`, or `signature_algorithm` element appears in the template, the corresponding `ExtensionType` MUST NOT appear here.
+The `pre_shared_key` `ExtensionType` MUST NOT appear in either list.

 > OPEN ISSUE: Are there other extensions that would benefit from special treatment, as opposed to hex values.

 Static vectors (see {{static-vectors}}):

-* `Extension.extension_data` for any extension in `expected_extensions` whose value has fixed length.
+* `Extension.extension_data` for any extension in `expected_extensions` whose value does not depend on the vector length field.
 This applies only to the corresponding message.
 * The `extensions` field of the corresponding message, if `allow_additional` is false.

 In JSON, this value is represented as a dictionary with three keys: